nial0003/e25-prog2/week35b/guides/01-spring-boot-jpa-one-to-many-and-many-to-one.md

 ## API and service layer
+At the moment, we have a simple REST API that allows us to retrieve all `Order` entities and their associated `OrderLines`.
+However, we need to create a more structured service layer to handle the business logic and manage the relationships between `Order` and `OrderLine` entities.

 First, we create a **service layer** to handle the business logic for managing `Order` and `OrderLine` entities.
 This service will use the repositories to perform CRUD operations and manage relationships.

-Since we have a bidirectional relationship, we will create DTOs to avoid infinitely recursive serialization when returning `Order` entities with their associated `OrderLines`.

 Create the following service class in the `org.example.onetomany.services` package: